 A fully connected society is expected in the near future resulting in a tremendous growth in connectivity, traffic volume and diversification of usage scenarios [1].
 This generates the need to improve system efficiencies in terms of spectrum, energy, operation, etc. To better serve the needs of such a fully connected and networked society in the near future, in both developing and developed countries, TR 38.913 states typical usage scenarios and attributes associated with them [2].
 The family of use cases include eMBB (enhanced Mobile Broadband), mMTC (massive Machine Type Communications) and URLLC (Ultra-Reliable and Low Latency Communications).

 The main focus of this contribution is on scenario 6.1.6 titled "Extreme long distance coverage in low density areas".
 This scenario is characterized by long range (~100 km) macro cells which target low user density regions.
-Next generation technologies associated with this usage scenario result in a growth in the number of connected devices and consequently data traffic.
+Next generation technologies associated with this usage scenario is likely to result in a growth in the number of connected devices and consequently data traffic.
 To fully characterize this scenario, models related to user and traffic distribution are extremely important.

 To this end, experimental studies and user distribution models have been proposed recently.
 For instance, [3] presents a statistical analysis of measurement data from a live 3G network and [4] proposes an empirical user distribution model based on these measurements.
 Specifically, it proposes that a uniform distribution assumption be replaced with a log normal distance distribution.
 While the model is important for service providers to gain an intuition into the traffic characteristics of the underlying network, it should be noted that this model is made based on the activity of users already connected to an existing network.
 The extrapolation of usage data of currently connected people to the spatial distribution of both connected and unconnected populations might not be completely accurate in practical scenarios.
 This highlights the need to evaluate and further tune these models.